-You have set yourself a New Years resolution but the end goals seems like a lifetime away, to stay motivated break your resolution down into monthly goals, which will act as stepping stones towards your main goal.
+You have set yourself a New Year’s resolution but the end goals seem like a lifetime away, to stay motivated break your resolution down into monthly goals, which will act as stepping stones towards your main goal.
 You don’t need to know your plan for every month, you can just start with January and then when February approaches you will have a better understanding of your next step.

 Don’t let time be an excuse for not reaching your goal because you have much more time than you believe.
-You simply need to be more mindful about how you’re spending your time.
-Sometimes we can feel like our schedule is completely full but in reality we are wasting a lot of time being distracted.
+You simply need to be more mindful of how you’re spending your time.
+Sometimes we can feel like our schedule is completely full but in reality, we are wasting a lot of time being distracted.
 Schedule time to work on your goal and once you have put it in your diary, treat it as a non-negotiable task, just as you would with work or taking your children to school.
 Just remember to be realistic and don’t pack too much into your schedule, by keeping space between each task you will allow time for those little unexpected things in life.

 Use technology to your advantage.
 Think about what your resolution is and if there are any apps you could download or any devices you could purchase to help you stay on track.
-Is your resolution related to your health? maybe you could invest in a fit-bit.
-Is your resolution related to your business? maybe you could invest in a light weight laptop or a tablet so you can work remotely.
+Is your resolution related to your health? maybe you could invest in a Fitbit.
+Is your resolution related to your business? maybe you could invest in a lightweight laptop or a tablet so you can work remotely.

 Don’t Dwell on Setbacks

 Remember that no one is perfect, so don’t worry if you have a setback.
-Sometimes set backs just can’t be helped, because life simply gets in the way.
+Sometimes setbacks just can’t be helped, because life simply gets in the way.
 The best thing to do is to recognise your minor setback, relax and then reset.
-The journey to your end goal shouldn’t be an all or nothing fight with yourself, it is your journey of growth and development.
+The journey to your end goal shouldn’t be an all-or-nothing fight with yourself, it is your journey of growth and development.
 Enjoy it, learn from it and remember, the comeback is always stronger than the setback.

-Have you set yourself any New Years resolutions and do you have any tricks to stick to them all year long?
+Have you set yourself any New Year’s resolutions and do you have any tricks to stick to them all year long?